Galium asprellum

 Galium asprellum, the rough bedstraw, is a plant species in the family Rubiaceae.
-It native to eastern Canada and northeastern United States, from North Carolina and Tennessee north to Minnesota, Ontario and Newfoundland.
+It is native to eastern Canada and northeastern United States, from North Carolina and Tennessee north to Minnesota, Ontario and Newfoundland.
 It is considered a noxious weed in New York, Pennsylvania and Vermont, and is abundantly common in the other New England states and in sections of the Great Lakes region.
 It is a perennial herb.
 Leaves are simple with three or more leaves per node.
 Flowers have four petals and are white in color.